Gowiem/terraform-workshops/terraform-fundamentals/exercises/02/README.md

 Every time a new terraform working directory is created, we need to initialize it to prepare it to run against the designated external API.
 This does not need to happen after the first apply, just for new working directories.
-Before continuing, make sure you're in the same directory as this README
+Before continuing, make sure you're in the same directory as this `README.md` file.

 ```bash
 terraform init